 Summary: St Pius X, Pope.
 Born Giuseppe Sarto at Riese (Italy) in 1835; died at Rome on 20 August 1914.
-Noted for his poverty and for his promotion of liturgical participation, especially of frequent communion, to which he admitted young children.
+Noted for his love of poverty and for his promotion of liturgical participation, especially of frequent communion, to which he admitted young children.

 A peasant by background, his motto as pope was a pastoral one – instaurare omnia in Christo – “to restore all things in Christ“.

 Born Giuseppe Melchiorre Sarto, the son of a village postman in Riese, Treviso, in the Veneto region of northern Italy in 1835.
 Though poor, his parents valued education, and Giuseppe walked 6 kilometres to school each day.
 After learning Latin from the local priest and winning a scholarship for his secondary education, he completed his studies in the seminary at Padua, and was ordained priest at the age of 23.
 After serving as chaplain, parish priest, chancellor and spiritual director in the seminary, he was ordained bishop of Mantua in 1884 and became Cardinal Patriarch of Venice in 1893.

 Elected pope 1903